Deepti1206/deepti1206.github.io/docs/index.md

 ```
 ![Barplot_states](https://raw.githubusercontent.com/Deepti1206/deepti1206.github.io/blob/main/docs/images/Barplot_states.png)

-We have created the visualization of the populattion against the states.
-As you can see, this data is skewed considerably in favor of a few states.
-For a variety of reasons, including culture, legislation, and weather, we can't assume that what works in California would work in Alaska.
+I have created the visualization of the populattion against the states.
+As you can see, this data is skeId considerably in favor of a few states.
+For a variety of reasons, including culture, legislation, and weather, I can't assume that what works in California would work in Alaska.
 However, 11 states had only one city investigated, while California has 83.
 The accuracy of my findings could therefore be affected by the client's location.
 This happened because the study concentrated on the country's largest cities, then added a few more to guarantee that every state was covered.
 With this in mind, it's understood if you're concerned about how this would apply to a tiny town.

 ## Results and findings